Collective communication in a transparent world: Phase transitions in a many-body Potts model and social-quantum duality: Discussion

-In Section \ref{sect:02c} a special regime has been described for $q=2$ when $J_3 = -2J_2$.
-At this critical balance, the effective potential becomes independent of interactions, and the collective behavior is governed solely by the entropy of mixing.
+Section \ref{sec:q2-critical} identifies a special regime for $q=2$ when $J_3 = -2J_2$.
+At this critical balance, the effective potential becomes independent of interactions, and collective behavior is governed solely by entropy of mixing.
 In physical terms, this corresponds to a purely disordered state, free of energetic preference.
-In sociological terms, it provides a compelling image for modern societies where structured social influence disappears, and individual opinion is driven largely by randomness.
+Sociologically, it provides a compelling image for modern societies where structured social influence disappears and individual opinion is driven largely by randomness.

-This regime most closely resembles an "atomized" society, a concept rooted in classical sociology.
-In such a society, individuals are no longer integrated into strong collective identities or institutions.
-The weakening of social connections, typically maintained by religion, stratification, or tradition, leads to an "anomie" described by Durkheim \cite{durkheim} where individuals behave as isolated agents, forming opinions independently of shared norms.
-This results in an emergence of fragmented opinions, not driven by democracy or consensus, but by pure randomness, much like the entropy-driven distributions in our model.
+This regime closely resembles an \enquote{atomized} society, a concept rooted in classical sociology.
+In such societies, individuals are no longer integrated into strong collective identities or institutions.
+The weakening of social connections --- typically maintained by religion, stratification, or tradition --- leads to what Durkheim termed \enquote{anomie} \cite{durkheimSuicideStudySociology1951}.
+This is a state of normlessness where individuals behave as isolated agents, forming opinions independently of shared norms.
+This produces fragmented opinions driven not by democracy or consensus, but by pure randomness, much like the entropy-driven distributions in our model.

-One can see clear parallels with contemporary real-world digital societies.
-Social media often provide individuals a highly diverse, randomized and provoking content, thus weakening stable group influence and amplifying opinion heterogeneity.
-In such environments, opinion formation is rather stochastic than driven by the traditional social institutes, such as political ideologies, national or religious identities.
-This entropy-driven phase also echoes in certain sense with the postmodernity, where identities are fluid, social ties are optional, and meaning is increasingly self-constructed.
-Thus, the entropy-dominated regime in our model captures a crucial sociological insight having a meaning of screening structured interactions.
+Contemporary digital societies exhibit clear parallels.
+Social media platforms provide individuals with highly diverse, randomized, and provocative content, weakening stable group influence and amplifying opinion heterogeneity.
+In such environments, opinion formation becomes stochastic rather than driven by traditional social institutions such as political ideologies, national identities, or religious affiliations.
+This entropy-driven phase also echoes, in a certain sense, postmodernity, where identities are fluid, social ties are optional, and meaning is increasingly self-constructed.
+Thus, the entropy-dominated regime in our model captures a crucial sociological insight: the screening of structured interactions.